Be Here Now

 ‘…I used to go out every Friday and Saturday night looking for a fight.
 It was the only way I could find relief from the pressure of the rage I lived with every second of every day …’

-Luckily, he began practicing meditation, and eventually travelled to Thailand to enter a monastery and practice mindfulness and meditation.
+He began practicing meditation, and eventually travelled to Thailand to enter a monastery and practice mindfulness and meditation.
 When I met him, he’d been practicing for a couple of years.
 And he had this to say:

-‘… I went back home a few months ago, to purposely put myself back into the places where I used to get into fights … the pubs and clubs and bad streets where it was still going on.
+‘… so I went back home a few months ago, to put myself back into the places where I used to get into fights … the pubs and clubs and bad streets where it was still going on.
 I wanted to see if all the training I’d been doing was having an effect.

 And all my friends, they were all still at it, beating the hell out of each other, or being beaten.
 But it was amazing how different I felt.
-A bloke would start winding me up, trying to get a rise out of me, and where before I’d have been at him in a flash, this time I felt quiet, detached in a moment, just before the rage kicked in.
+A bloke would start winding me up, trying to get a rise out of me, and where before I’d have been at him in a flash, this time I felt quiet, detached in the moment just before the rage kicked in.
 And though I’d feel the violence starting to rise in me, in that calm space just before, I had the time to deny myself permission to put it into action …’

 Inspired by this proof that meditation and mindfulness was healing him, he came back to Thailand to continue his training, which is when I met him.

+So you see, ‘be here now’, as glib and seemingly banal as it appears to be, is actually a life creed – a reminder of what’s most important.
 To learn to ‘be here now’ gives us the ability to consciously direct and navigate our way through life, rather than just drifting with whatever wind or storm is blowing.

-‘BEING STILL – MEDITATION THAT MAKES SENSE’, Roger’s new book, is available now.
+Roger’s book, ‘BEING STILL – MEDITATION THAT MAKES SENSE’ is available now.
+Just click on the links below:

 …………………………………………………………………….

-Leave a Reply
+Leave a comment